Metanome/brian2-simulation-webapp/README.md

 A web-based interactive simulator for spiking neural networks using [Brian2](https://brian2.readthedocs.io/) and Flask.
 Users can configure neuron and network parameters, run simulations, visualize results, and download data.

+**Goal:** The main goal of this project is to make neural modeling and simulation with Brian2 accessible and user-friendly, lowering the barrier for learning, teaching, and rapid prototyping in neuroscience.

 ## Features

 - **Multiple neuron models:** LIF, Izhikevich, AdEx, and custom equations.